OpenCTI-Platform/splunk-add-on/README.md

 ![](./.github/img/config_input.png "Indicators Input Configuration")

-5. Validate the newly created Input and ensure it's set to enabled.
+5. Validate the newly created Input and ensure it's set to "Enabled".

 As soon as the input is created, the ingestion of indicators begins.
 You can monitor the import of these indicators using the following Splunk query that list all indicators ingested in the kvstore: